-The Board of Trustees comprise four trustees with specialist skills in occupational medicine, finance, and trust administration, and is supported by a management team comprising the Trust Manager, Medical Consultant and Medical Coordinator.
+The Trustees are supported by a management team comprising the Trust Manager, Medical Consultant and Medical Coordinator.

 The Board meets four times a year and, or, as otherwise required, to deliberate on issues of policy, strategy, finance, compliance and other Trust and claims administration related matters.